ordina-jworks/ordina-jworks.github.io/_posts/2018-07-09-portal-on-cf.md

 ## Check datasource url in the app

 A last point of attention would be the datasource in the SAPUI5 app.
 Make sure the datasource matched the url we configured in the destinations of the portal.
+Redeploy your SAPUI5 app if required.

 Also, in my experience, the Portal acts as the AppRouter would act.
 So when using url's pointing to location behind an AppRouter, it won't work.